Easter Egg Bread Recipe

 - 2 tablespoons water

 - In a large bowl, mix sugar, yeast, cardamom, salt and 2 cups flour.
 In a small saucepan, heat milk and butter to 120°-130°.
 Add to dry ingredients; beat on medium speed 2 minutes.
-Add 3 eggs; beat 2 minutes longer.
+Add 3 eggs; beat on high 2 minutes.
 Stir in enough remaining flour to form a soft dough (dough will be sticky).

 - Turn dough onto a floured surface; knead until smooth and elastic, about 6-8 minutes.
 Place in a greased bowl, turning once to grease the top.
 Cover with plastic wrap and let rise in a warm place until doubled, about 45 minutes.